California requires employers to pay overtime to non-exempt employees as follows:

 Many workers – like truck drivers and agricultural workers – are paid, not by the hour, but by formulas that measure compensation by the amount of “pieces” or tasks of work completed.
 For instance, truck drivers are often paid by the miles they drivers.
 Likewise, agricultural workers are oftentimes paid by the amount of produce they harvest per day.
 These pay structures are called piece-rate pay structures.

 Aside from usually resulting in unpaid minimum wage, piece-rate pay structures usually result in substantial amounts of unpaid overtime.
 Just because you are not paid by the hour, does not mean you are not entitled to overtime just like every other hourly paid worker.
 If you are a piece-rate worker in California and you work over 8 hours in a day, or 40 hours in a week, you are entitled to overtime compensation at either 1.5 times or 2 times your regular rate of pay.
-(Please go to our unpaid overtime page for more information on when you are entitled to overtime pay and the applicable rates).

 California has strict, but clear, guidelines for determining your regular hourly rate when you are paid a piece-rate, which many employers violate.
 Contact our office today to get a piece-rate pay analysis to see if you have been the victim of unpaid overtime from your piece-rate pay structure.